vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 Posts made to [vmst.io](https://vmst.io) and [write.vmst.io](https://write.vmst.io) are stored in backend databases (PostgreSQL and MySQL) with Redis used as a key value store and timeline cache for [vmst.io](https://vmst.io).

-- For the backup of PostgreSQL we use `pg_dump`.
-- For the backup of Redis we use `redis-cli`.
-- For the backup of MySQL we use `mysqldump`.
+- For the backup of PostgreSQL and MySQL we use Snapshooter, which is a Digital Ocean property.
-- The [Backblaze native](https://www.backblaze.com/b2/docs/quick_command_line.html) `b2-cli` utility is then used to make a copy of those backups a Backblaze B2 bucket.
-- This is done using some custom scripts that process each task and then fire off notifications to our backend Slack.
-- Database backups are currently made every 12 hours.
+- Database backups are currently made every day.
 - Database backups are retained for 14 days.
 - All backups are encrypted both in transit and at rest.